Vaibhav-Kumar-11/Web_Dev_LS26_Submissions/Week-2/README.md

 - **No separate "remove" button** — quantity hitting 0 removes the item automatically, one less code path to maintain.

 ## Tech stack
 React 19, Vite, plain CSS.
-No backend — cart state resets on refresh (in-memory only, by design, to keep scope to the assignment's actual ask).
+No backend — cart persistence is browser-local only (localStorage), so it won't sync across devices or browsers

 ## Run locally
 ```bash